Cecil Newman: Career

-He founded the Twin Cities Herald about 1927 and published the Timely Digest in 1932.
+He took over as editor of the Twin Cities Herald about 1927 and published the Timely Digest in 1932.
 In 1934, Newman became editor and publisher of the Minneapolis Spokesman and the St. Paul Recorder.
-In 1948, Newman became the first black president of the Minneapolis Urban League.
+Both papers covered local and national news, entertainment, and social and church affairs.
+Newman also wished to speak to white readers and advertisers to further equity and inclusion.
+Prominent Black leaders and authors such as Era Bell Thompson, Gordon Parks, and Carl Rowan wrote for his papers early in their careers.